 These requirements are implemented in the Main API by way of "sessions", in particular, the ISession interface.
 Each process which talks to VirtualBox needs its own instance of ISession.
-In the web service, you cannot create such an object, but vboxwebsrv creates one for you when you log on, which you can obtain by calling IWebsessionManager::getSessionObject().
+In the web service, you can request the creation of such an object by calling IWebsessionManager::getSessionObject().
+More complex management tasks might need multiple instances of ISession, and each call returns a new one.